Gwangjong of Goryeo

-Gwangjong of Goryeo (925 – 4 July 975), personal name Wang So, was the fourth king of Goryeo.
+Gwangjong (925 – 4 July 975), personal name Wang So, was the fourth monarch of the Goryeo dynasty of Korea.

 Biography

 Birth and early life

 Gwangjong was born in 925 as Wang So, fourth son of King Taejo, who had founded Goryeo in 918.
-His mother was Queen Sinmyeongsunseong of the Chungju Yu clan, who also gave birth to princes Wang Tae, Wang Yo, Wang Jeong, Jeungteong-guksa, as well as the princesses, Princess Nakrang and Princess Heungbang.
+His mother was Queen Sinmyeongsunseong of the Chungju Yu clan, who also gave birth to princes Wang T'ae, Wang Yo, Wang Chŏng, Jeungtong, as well as the princesses, Princess Nakrang and Princess Heungbang.
 Moreover, Gwangjong had twenty half-brothers and seven half-sisters from his father's other marriages.

-As he had three older brothers, Mu, Tae and Yo, he was far from the succession to the throne; however, Wang Tae died early on, and Wang Mu died in 945, three years after being crowned king, leaving the throne to Wang Yo, who ruled Goryeo for four years as Jeongjong.
+As he had three older brothers, Mu, T'ae and Yo, he was far from the succession to the throne; however, Wang T'ae died early, and Wang Mu died in 945, three years after being crowned king, leaving the throne to Wang Yo, who ruled Goryeo for four years as Jeongjong.
 Before dying, he decided to make Wang So his heir instead of his one and only son, Prince Gyeongchunwon.

-According to contemporary Choe Seungno, Gwangjong "was careful and laconic, but bold if he had to seize an opportunity."
+According to his contemporary Ch'oe Sŭng-no, Gwangjong "was careful and laconic, but bold if he had to seize an opportunity."
 He had excellent appearance and qualities, and he received a special love from his father.